 Men's waxy antique cowhide rancher jacket with detachable curly sheepskin collar.

-After taking a look through all of those types of coats, which ones caught your eye the most?
+After taking a look through all of the different types of coats, which ones caught your eye the most?